uk-gov-mirror/defra.cdp-portal-journey-tests/README.md

 ## Running on GitHub

 Alternatively you can run the test suite as a GitHub workflow.
 Test runs on GitHub are not able to connect to the CDP Test environments.
-Instead, they run the tests agains a version of the services running in docker.
+Instead, they run the tests against a version of the services running in docker.
 A docker compose `compose.yml` is included as a starting point, which includes the databases (mongodb, redis) and infrastructure (localstack) pre-setup.